tadmonyayafranklin/codealpha_tasks/README.md

 - Learn how data flows through the network and the basics of protocols.
 - I have used `scapy` for packet capturing.
 - Display useful information such as source/destination IPs, protocols and payloads.

+Run the script in your terminal using `sudo python3 packet_sniffer.py`.
+You should see the captured packets with details like source/destination IPs, protocols, and part of the payload (if applicable).